Cakes & desserts Recipes

 Aaaaaand… I’m back.

-I’m back from a summer holiday in Austria and Germany, chasing breweries, and I also bought a nice jar of homemade marillenmarmelade, the apricot jam they use to make the Sacher cake, one of the most iconic chocolate desserts in the world, known worldwide.
+I’ve just come back from a summer holiday in Austria and Germany, a trip during which I chased breweries, good beer, and peaceful landscapes.
+And, of course, I brought home a small treasure: a beautiful jar of homemade Marillenmarmelade, the apricot jam traditionally used in the classic Sachertorte, one of the most iconic chocolate cakes in the world.

 Sacher chocolate cake